Figma vs InVision 2026: Which Design Tool Actually Wins?

 Is InVision still relevant in 2026?

-Yes, but in a narrower scope than before.
+Yes, but narrower in scope.
 InVision has pivoted from being a direct Figma competitor into an enterprise whiteboarding and design system management platform.
-Freehand is its main product now, and it's solid for that use case — just don't expect it to replace Figma for UI design work.
-Think of it as a different tool category entirely.
+Freehand is its main product, and it's solid for that use case — just don't expect it to replace Figma for UI design work.
+Think of it as a different tool category.

 Can Figma replace InVision completely?

 For most teams, yes.
 Figma's prototyping covers what legacy InVision did for click-through prototypes, Dev Mode handles handoff, and FigJam handles basic whiteboarding.
-The only area where InVision still meaningfully differentiates is enterprise-grade design system management via DSM and the specific compliance and governance features in InVision Enterprise.
-If you don't need those, Figma alone is probably enough.
+InVision only really differentiates in enterprise-grade design system management via DSM and specific compliance and governance features at the Enterprise tier.
+If you don't need those, Figma alone is probably sufficient.

 What happened to InVision Studio?

-InVision Studio — the standalone design and animation tool positioned to compete directly with Figma — was officially discontinued in early 2024.
-InVision had actually stopped active development even earlier than that, which tells you everything you need to know.
+InVision Studio — the standalone design and animation tool positioned to compete with Figma — was officially discontinued in early 2024.
+InVision had already stopped active development before that, which says everything.
 It's no longer viable for new projects, and InVision itself recommends migrating those workflows to Figma or similar tools.

 Is Figma free to use in 2026?

 Figma's free Starter plan includes 3 design projects and up to 2 editors.
-Honestly, it's usable — not a crippled trial, but an actual functional tier for freelancers or very small teams.
+It's usable — not a crippled trial, but an actual functional tier for freelancers or very small teams.
 FigJam is also included on free plans with some limitations.
-When you're ready to scale, paid plans start at $15/editor/month.
+When you scale, paid plans start at $15/editor/month.

 Which tool is better for design system management?

-It depends on scale, and I think this answer gets oversimplified a lot.
-For most teams — say, under 50 designers — Figma's built-in library management and variable system handle design tokens well enough.
+It depends on scale, and the answer doesn't get enough nuance.
+For teams under 50 designers, Figma's built-in library management and variable system handle design tokens fine.
 For large enterprises managing design systems across multiple tools, frameworks, and teams, InVision's DSM adds governance layers around versioning, documentation, and cross-tool distribution that Figma doesn't natively provide.
-If you're in that second camp, DSM is worth a serious look.
+If you're in that second camp, DSM deserves a serious look.

 How do Figma and InVision compare for remote teams?

-Both support real-time collaboration, but Figma's multiplayer editing is more deeply integrated into the core design workflow — it feels seamless rather than bolted on.
-InVision Freehand is excellent for async whiteboard sessions and is arguably better for non-design stakeholders participating in remote workshops and planning sessions.
+Both support real-time collaboration, but Figma's multiplayer editing feels more seamlessly integrated into the design workflow rather than bolted on.
+InVision Freehand excels for async whiteboard sessions and is arguably better for non-design stakeholders participating in remote workshops and planning.
 A lot of distributed teams have landed on using both: Figma for design work, Freehand for cross-functional planning.
-It's not the cheapest stack, but for larger orgs, it covers the full collaboration surface pretty well.
+It's not the cheapest stack, but for larger orgs, it covers the collaboration surface pretty well.